 - Taking over a lane when turning left

 - Signaling to drivers that it is not safe to pass when approaching a blind turn.

-When approaching cyclists riding two abreast, slow down and give them time to arrange themselves into single file, recognizing there may be a reasons they don’t do it immediately.
+When approaching cyclists riding two abreast, slow down and give them time to arrange themselves into a single file, recognizing there may be a reason they don’t do it immediately.